Campus courses (UZH only)

 Group management

-The campus group "_ UZH Students with booking modules" is synchronized multiple times daily with the booking data from the module booking system.
-Group participants cannot be deleted.
-In case of cancellation, students will automatically be removed from the group during the next synchronization.
+The campus group "_ UZH Students with booking modules" and "_ UZH students with access despite cancellation" are synchronized several times daily with the booking data from the module booking system.
+Group participants cannot be deleted manually.

 Learning area